GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 ### Service worker  {: #man-sw }

-In Manifest V3, background pages are now [*service workers*](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
-Register the service worker under the
+In Manifest V3, background pages are now [*service workers*][mdn-service-workers].
+Register the service worker under the `"background"` field.
-`"background"` field.
 This field uses the `"service_worker"` key, which specifies a single JavaScript file.